All Products

 1. Select URL.

-3. After the task is successful, you must manually generate a download link.
-The link is valid for a limited time.
+3. After the task succeeds, you must manually generate a download link, which is valid for a limited time.

-4. Confirm and execute: Read and select the acknowledgment, and then click Finish.
-The page automatically redirects to the Backup Download List tab, where you can monitor the task status.
+4. Confirm and execute Read the notice and check the box, and then click Finish.
+You are redirected to the Backup Download List tab, where you can monitor the task status.

 5. Obtain the backup file

-• OSS method: Wait for the task status to change to Successful.
-The file is automatically downloaded to the specified OSS bucket and directory.
+• OSS method: After the task status changes to Successful, the file is automatically downloaded to the specified OSS bucket and directory.

 Important

-The conversion process competes for computing resources on the service side.
-The download may fail due to temporary resource allocation failures or unsupported data formats.
-If a task fails, try to download the backup again.
+The conversion process competes for computing resources, and downloads may fail due to temporary resource allocation issues or unsupported data formats.
+If a task fails, we recommend retrying.

 6. Use a command-line tool to download the file

-• Use a command-line tool such as wget or curl to download the file.
+• Use a command-line tool, such as wget or curl, to download the file.
 This is the recommended method.
-For more information, see Appendix 1: Download commands.
+For more information, see Appendix 1: Download commands in this topic.

-• If the file is small, you can copy the external URL to your browser's address bar.
+• If the file is small, you can copy the public network URL to the address bar of your browser.

-The process for downloading backups from an instance that uses high-performance local disks is more direct.
-This process does not require data format conversion, and you can immediately obtain the download link for a physical backup or a log backup.
+Downloading backups from an instance that uses a high-performance local disk is more direct because it does not require data format conversion.
+You can immediately obtain the download link for a physical backup or a log backup.

 Prerequisites